 An understanding of the anatomy of the shoulder in dislocation is essential when attempting reduction.
 The position of the glenoid rim of the scapula in relation to the humeral head is the key to a successful reduction, unintentional movement of one of these components during a manoeuvre will often determine success or failure.
 The humeral head needs to move anteriorly, medially and superiorly in order to return to the glenoid fossa.

 A good clinical examination before attempted reduction.
-In a posterior dislocation there may be little or no obvious acromial step and the humeral head may be hard to palpate.
+In a posterior dislocation there may be little or no obvious acromial step and the humeral head may be hard to palpate - there may be a palpable depression at the anterior deltoid.
 The patient is usually holding the humerus in adduction and internal rotation, and will not be able to externally rotate the humerus without discomfort.

 Proximal humeral fractures include anatomical neck and lesser tuberosity of the humerus.